HadeerMohamed7899/Adventureworks-Sales-Dashboard/README.md

 # Adventureworks-Sales-Dashboard

 ## Project Overview
-This project is a Power BI report that analyzes sales data from the AdventureWorks database.
-It's  a sample database provided by Microsoft for learning and testing purposes.
-Specifically, We utilized the Sales module, which contains information about sales orders, products, and sales territories.
-The goal of this project is getting insights from various aspects of the sales data, including product sales performance, and regional sales trends.
+This project is a Power BI dashboard that analyzes sales data from the AdventureWorks database.
+We utilized the Sales module, which contains information about sales orders, products, and sales territories.
+The goal of this project is getting insights from various aspects of the sales data.

 ## DataSet
 The dataset can be found through [AdventureWorks Database](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms)